 OK, so it’s an AB InBev brand.
 But it’s one that still has an air of independence to it — it’s from Hawaii after all.
-For starters, the variety pack has a POG (passionfruit, orange, guava) flavor, that’s unbeatable.
+For starters, the variety pack has a POG (passionfruit, orange, guava) flavor that’s unbeatable.
 The other three aren’t bad either: Starfruit-Lime, Strawberry Guava, and Tropical Punch.
 Truly one of the more refreshing collections of seltzers out there, with little artificial backend to it.

 Michigan-based Founders Brewing has built an empire on its All Day IPA session beer and a portfolio of tastebud-busting barrel-aged beers.
 Now an agave-based seltzer has emerged and … it’s delicious.
 Be warned though, unlike the 100-calorie booze waters, Founders does add sugar to Mas Agave.
-The lime, grapefruit, and strawberry flavored seltzers do still come in at 110 calories.
+The lime, grapefruit, and strawberry-flavored seltzers do still come in at 110 calories.

 As noted in the intro, pretty much every beverage company is putting out a seltzer now.
 Enter: Arizona.
 Famous for the giant convenience store ice teas and Arnold Palmers, the company couldn’t hold back from capitalizing on the seltzer craze.
-With flavors like Mucho Mango, Cherry Punch, Lemon and Grapefruit, it’s worth a shot.
+With flavors like Mucho Mango, Cherry Punch, Lemon, and Grapefruit, it’s worth a shot.

 Well, Hawaii has great refreshing flavors.
 Like Kona, Maui — an awesome brewery on its own — also launched a seltzer line complete with a POG flavor.
-The variety pack also includes Citrus, Acai and Dragon Fruit.
+The variety pack also includes Citrus, Acai, and Dragon Fruit.
 Tropical flavors are a win-win in the seltzer game.

-Topo Chico is a gem of a sparkling mineral water.
+Topo Chico is a gem of sparkling mineral water.
 While the hard seltzer isn’t served up in the brand’s nearly iconic tall green glass bottles, it’s tasty.
-Weirdly, the flavors — Tropical Mango, Tangy Lemon Lime, Strawberry Guava and Exotic Pineapple — aren’t syrupy but still are reminiscent of soda.
+Weirdly, the flavors — Tropical Mango, Tangy Lemon Lime, Strawberry Guava, and Exotic Pineapple — aren’t syrupy but still are reminiscent of soda.

 Oskar Blues is a quintessential craft brewery, so their foray into craft seltzer is a welcome sight.
 For starters, the branding is colorful and attractive with the Colorado Mountains prominent.
 Beyond that, the clean flavors of unique combinations help set Wild Basin apart.
 Some of those flavors?
 Strawberry Coconut, Mango Blueberry, Yumberry, Habanero Pina Colada, and Mango Mai Tai.

 Ranch Water is probably the cocktail of 2021, traditionally made with tequila, lime, and Topo Chico.
 But brands are jumping into a canned version.
 Enter Lone River, a fast-growing canned Ranch Water seltzer brand that just entered 21 states.
-Pick up and try the variety pack with these agave-based seltzers that just make a whole lot of Texas sense: Original, Spicy (with jalapeño), Rio Red Grapefruit and Prickly Pear.
+Pick up and try the variety pack with these agave-based seltzers that just make a whole lot of Texas sense: Original, Spicy (with jalapeño), Rio Red Grapefruit, and Prickly Pear.

 Wine brands are also entering the hard seltzer market, from budget wines like Barefoot to higher-end wine brands like The Duckhorn Portfolio.
-Decoy Premium Seltzer is a wine-based seltzer tht clocks in at 5.5% alcohol by volume and just 80 calories — lower than the fairly standard 100 per can for most seltzers.
+Decoy Premium Seltzer is a wine-based seltzer that clocks in at 5.5% alcohol by volume and just 80 calories — lower than the fairly standard 100 per can for most seltzers.
 The flavors are interesting, too: Chardonnay with Clementine Orange, Sauvignon Blanc with Vibrant Lime, Rose with Black Cherry, and Chardonnay with Lemon & Ginger.